Fava beans nutrition is noteworthy for its high vegetable-protein content and dopamine precursors.

 We try quite hard to eat two different legumes fresh from the garden every day; okay, I will admit it, I am a bit of a fruitcake.
 Call me neurotic if you will but perhaps if you have witnessed first hand what malignancies can do to your family, then you will understand.
 In that pot above is a mixture of fava and lima beans.
 I will be turning that into Eggs Hilton.

-I will admit legumes generally do not have much flavour; we add plenty of chilli and garlic and mix them with other vegetables like broccoli and spinach; and always with onion for their allicin benefits
+I will admit legumes generally do not have much flavour; we add plenty of chili and garlic; and mix them with other vegetables like broccoli and spinach.
+Always enjoyed with onions for their allicin benefits.

 Parkinson's disease and fava beans nutrition are intimately linked; these legumes are the only common natural source of pharmaceutical amounts of L-DOPA.
 Thus they can be used successfully in the treatment of the condition in many but not all cases.
 There are however numerous caveats.